abeckDev/DB-TimetableAPI-MCPServer/README.md

 }
 ```

-### 3. GetFullTimetableChanges
+### 3. GetFullStationChanges

-**Description**: Get full timetable changes for a specific train event.
+**Description**: Get full timetable changes for a specific train station.
 The data includes all known changes from now on until indefinitely into the future.
 Once changes become obsolete (because their trip departs from the station) they are removed.

 **Parameters**:
 - `eventNo` (required): Event number (EVA number) of the train event